The National Debt Of Norway

 That fund is called the Government Pension Fund Global (GPFG).

 Despite the commitment to save money, the government doesn’t scrimp on its budget.
 The country has a very generous welfare program and free health and education systems.

 Despite all of that spending, the government always ends up with a budget surplus.

 The rarity of a government running budget surpluses is demonstrated by the title that the OECD put on this graph.
 In fact, deficits would show in the graph as minus figures.

-However, as the OECD graph above shows, the government doesn’t need to borrow any money any more, so why is the Norges Bank still issuing government securities?
+However, as the OECD graph below shows, the government doesn’t need to borrow any money anymore, so why is the Norges Bank still issuing government securities?